Woodi-dev/Among-Us-Sheriff-Mod/README.md

 <p><b>I can't see <em>loaded</em> message on my game screen</b></br>
 <ol>
-  <li>Make sure you followed all <a href="#installation">instalation steps</a>, especially launching game via Among Us.exe file</li>
+  <li>Make sure you have followed all the <a href="#installation">installation steps</a>, especially launching the game via the Among Us.exe file</li>
-  <li>You migh missing some cpp libs, please install
+  <li>You might be missing some cpp libs (software libraries used by the mod); please install
     <a href="https://aka.ms/vs/16/release/vc_redist.x86.exe">visual studio c++</a>
   </li>
 </ol>
 </p>

 <p><b>I can't find my issue.</b></br>
-You can add a <a href="https://github.com/Woodi-dev/Among-Us-Sheriff-Mod/issues/new">github issue</a> explaining your case once loged in.
+You can <a href="https://github.com/Woodi-dev/Among-Us-Sheriff-Mod/issues/new">raise an issue within GitHub</a> documenting your issue.
+You will need to be logged into GitHub to do this.
 </p>

 <h2>License</h2>